joshday/AverageShiftedHistograms.jl/doc/examples/ash1.md

 **Note**: For the same `Bin1` object, multiple `Ash1` objects can be made.
-It may be best to try several smoothing parameters `m` and kernels `kern` to find the best fit.
+It may be best to try several smoothing parameters `m` and kernels `kernel` to find the best fit.